 Dates: 1,2, 4, 8, 9, 11 May 2017, 5.30 - 6.30pm

-The lecture may be followed by questions.
+The lectures may be followed by questions.
 Latest finishing time is 7pm.

 Venue: Business School Auditorium, 29 Buccleuch Place, Edinburgh, EH8 9JS

-Tickets for Professor Jeffrey Stout's Gifford Lecture Series are free of charge but need to be booked in advance.
-A ticket is required for each lecture.
+Tickets are free of charge but need to be booked in advance.

 “Is organized religion too inextricably bound to the status quo to save our nation and the world?”—Martin Luther King Jr.